As of March 2019, the Valentine V1 is no longer produced.

-Valentine isn’t responding to our emails about official New Zealand distribution (is there anything official) or where to get it serviced locally (seems you can’t).
+Valentine isn’t responding to our emails about official New Zealand distribution or where to get it serviced locally (you can’t).

 The classic Valentine V1 was so popular, Uniden based their R7 chassis design on it!